akka/akka/akka-docs/src/main/paradox/typed/persistence-snapshot.md

 In order to use snapshots, a default snapshot-store (`akka.persistence.snapshot-store.plugin`) must be configured, or the @scala[`PersistentActor`]@java[persistent actor] can pick a snapshot store explicitly by overriding @scala[`def snapshotPluginId: String`]@java[`String snapshotPluginId()`].

-Since it is acceptable for some applications to not use any snapshotting, it is legal to not configure a snapshot store.
+Because some use cases may not benefit from or need snapshots, it is perfectly valid not to not configure a snapshot store.
 However, Akka will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail.

 ## Snapshot failures

 Saving snapshots can either succeed or fail – this information is reported back to the persistent actor via the `onSnapshot` callback.
-Snapshot failures are by default logged but don't cause the actor to stop or restart.
+Snapshot failures are, by default, logged but do not cause the actor to stop or restart.

 If there is a problem with recovering the state of the actor from the journal when the actor is